 Making RFID Safe

-One of the primary issues with RFID and the main thing that makes all the nightmare scenarios possible is that the dumb things broadcast to anyone and everyone.
+One of the primary issues with RFID and the main thing that makes all the nightmare scenarios possible is that unsecured RFID broadcasts to anyone and everyone.
 For any implementation of RFID to be acceptable, the chips must be programmed only to speak to proper readers who authenticated themselves first.

 Even after a chip authenticates a reader, if it sends the data out in the open, anyone else nearby (or not so nearby) can read it too.
 All communications between a chip and authenticated reader must be encrypted to prevent eavesdropping by others.